Planet Raptor

-Planet Raptor is a 2007 science-fiction made-for-television film directed by Gary Jones.
+Planet Raptor is a 2007 science-fiction horror made-for-television film directed by Gary Jones.
 It is a sequel to the 2004 television film, Raptor Island.
 Steven Bauer returned in this sequel playing a different role.
 It was entirely filmed in Romania.
 The film premiered in the United States on 25 January 2009 but was previously released on DVD in Brazil and Japan.

 Alternate titles

 The film is also known as Raptor Planet 2, Raptor Island 2: Raptor Planet, Jurassic Planet.

 Plot

 In 2066, the planet is entirely occupied by raptors.
 The only hope for the human race is a group of marines.